Catalyst-Devs/Project-Kakrolloids/README.md

 Welcome to **Kakrolloids!** 🎮

-This README will guide you through the installation and setup process for both macOS and Windows.
+This README will guide you through the installation and setup process for Linux, macOS and Windows.

 ---